freifeld/cpabDiffeo/README.md

 # cpabDiffeo
 Finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms, self-coined CPAB transformations, derived from parametric, continuously-defined, velocity fields.

-Code is coming soon:
-We are making efforts to upload the code as soon as possible.
+I have just uploaded a partial version of the code and will keep updating it during March 2016.

-**Current estimate for the code's release date: March 2016.
-In the meantime, you may want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
+You may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
 That CPU-based implementation has far less options than the one I will post here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)

 This implementation is based on our recent paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.